State Treasurer Chairs Two Boards

 - The Treasurer chairs the state’s Public Deposit Protection Commission (PDPC), which is comprised of the State Finance Committee.
 The PDPC protects taxpayer funds deposited in banks even if an institution becomes insolvent.
 (Agendas/Meetings).

-Treasurer Serves on Five Other Boards
+Treasurer Serves on Six Other Boards

 - The Washington State Economic and Revenue Forecast Council prepares quarterly forecasts for the state, upon which lawmakers rely in budget deliberations.
 The forecasts are prepared by non-partisan professional staff and approved by a bi-partisan group of elected officials on the council.
 (Meetings).

 - The Washington Economic Development Finance Authority provides client-reimbursed services for issuing tax exempt, lower interest bonds to help businesses develop manufacturing, processing and waste management facilities.
 These tend to be larger, longer timeline projects.

 - The Washington State Investment Board (SIB) manages investments of 17 retirement plans for public sector workers including teachers and other school workers, law enforcement, firefighters, and judges.
 The board also oversees 18 more public investment funds for programs in industrial insurance, higher education, and developmental disabilities.
 (Agendas/Meetings).